-Where: Barmoor Country House, Hutton-le-Hole, North Yorkshire Moors National Park, YO62 6UE
+Barmoor House, Hutton-le-Hole, York, North Yorkshire YO62 6UE

-Access: The building presents challenges to people with mobility difficulties – there are no ground floor bedrooms, for example.
-Please email Paul Melia (Barmoor2017@btinternet.com) if you have concerns or queries.
+The building presents challenges to people with mobility difficulties – there are no ground floor bedrooms, for example.
+Please email Paul Melia (barmoor2017 [at] btinternet.com) if you have concerns or queries.

-Breakfast, Lunch and Dinner: Let us know when you book whether you have dietary requirements.
-All meals are included and prepared under the direction of our chef for the week, Wayne.
-You will be invited to undertake some kitchen duties assisting Wayne.
+Let us know when you book whether you have dietary requirements.
+All meals are included and prepared under the direction of Trevor, our kitchen coordinator, who will support small teams preparing the evening meal and the following day’s lunch.

-The bookings coordinator is Paul Melia who can be contacted at Barmoor2017@btinternet.com
+The bookings coordinator is Paul Melia who can be contacted at barmoor2017 [at] btinternet.com

 If you would like to speak to an organiser about any aspect of this event please phone Trevor on 07846 239784.